Adarsh9616/Interviews/CommVault Interview/Round 3.md

 Okay this might look complicated.
 Here is what i did.

-I made a class Song that contained attributes like songName, lengthOfSong,
+I made a class Song that contained attributes like songName, lengthOfSong, copyright, singer.
+Made a constructor to initialise values when an object is created.

+Made another class for Playlist.
+That is gonna have a hashmap of SongName as key and Song as its Value.

+Made another class called mp3Player for the whole logical operation.

+And them there was this Main class that was provided to us as a template so that we can design the missing functions.